To-Heaven/Hello/python/basic_knowledge_of_python/socket.md

 	- **Returns the number of bytes sent**
 	- ** If the system call is interrupted and the signal handler does not raise an exception, the method now retries the system call instead of raising an InterruptedError exception**

+- socket.sendall(bytes[, flages])
+	- Send data to the socket
+	- Unlike send(), this method continues to send data from bytes until either all data has been sent or an error occurs.
+None is returned on success.
+On error, an exception is raised, and there is no way to determine how much data, if any, was successfully sent.

 ```python
 # 服务端
 from socket import *